ivabrunec/30daymapchallenge/README.md

 # 30DayMapChallenge 2024

-Counting down the days to Novemeber!
+Counting down the days to November!